Leopold Stokowski: Hollywood Bowl Symphony Orchestra

 In 1945, he founded the Hollywood Bowl Symphony Orchestra.
 The orchestra lasted for two years before it was disbanded for live concerts, but not for recordings, which continued well into the 1960s.
 Stokowski's own recordings (made in 1945–46) included Brahms's 1st Symphony, Tchaikovsky's Pathetique Symphony and a number of short popular pieces.
 Some of Stokowski's open-air HBSO concerts were broadcast and recorded, and have been issued on CD, including a collaboration with Percy Grainger on Edvard Grieg's Piano Concerto in A minor in the summer of 1945.
 He premiered "From A Moonlit Ceremony" (Moonlit Peace) by George Frederick McKay in 1946 with Hollywood Bowl Symphony Orchestra.
 (It began giving live concerts again as the "Hollywood Bowl Orchestra" in 1991, under John Mauceri).
 There was a 1949 cartoon spoof of Stokowski at the Bowl with Bugs Bunny playing the conductor in "Long-Haired Hare" by Chuck Jones.

 New York Philharmonic

 He continued to appear frequently with the Los Angeles Philharmonic, both at the Hollywood Bowl and other venues.
 Then in 1946 Stokowski became a chief Guest Conductor of the New York Philharmonic.
 His many first performances with them included the US premiere of Prokofiev's 6th Symphony in 1949.
-He also made many splendid recordings with the NYPO for Columbia, including the world premiere recordings of Vaughan Williams's 6th Symphony and Olivier Messiaen's L'Ascension, also in 1949.
+He also made many recordings with the NYPO for Columbia, including the world premiere recordings of Vaughan Williams's 6th Symphony and Olivier Messiaen's L'Ascension, also in 1949.